-As part of our audit we made enquiries of management to understand the process management adopted to assess the extent of the potential impact of climate risk on the group's financial statements and support the disclosures made within the Annual Report and Financial Statements.
+As part of our audit we made enquiries of management to understand the process management adopted to assess the extent of the potential impact of climate risk on the company's financial statements and support the disclosures made within the Annual Report and Financial Statements.

-We used our knowledge of the company and its wider group, with assistance from our internal climate experts, to challenge the completeness of management's climate risk assessment by challenging the consistency of management's climate impact assessment with internal climate plans and board minutes, including whether the time horizons management have used take account of all relevant aspects of climate change such as transition risks and reading the group's website / communications for details of climate related impacts.
+We used our knowledge of the group, with assistance from our internal climate experts, to challenge the completeness of management's climate risk assessment by challenging the consistency of management's climate impact assessment with internal climate plans and board minutes, including whether the time horizons management have used take account of all relevant aspects of climate change such as transition risks and reading the entity's website and communications for details of climate related impacts.